Best Ollama Models for 8GB RAM in 2026: Honest Tests & Recommendations

 ollama run deepseek-coder:1.3b

 Not every task requires GPT-4.
-Summarizing text, answering questions, retelling an article — a model that weighs less than a 4K movie can handle this.
+Summarizing text, answering questions, retelling an article — a model that weighs less than a single 4K movie can handle this.

-Top Models for Text on 8GB
+Top models for text on 8GB

 1. Llama 3.2 3B (Q4_K_M) — ~2GB RAM

 According to StudyHUB, Llama 3.1/3.2 is the most popular model on Ollama with over 111 million downloads.
-The 3B version is lightweight but retains quality in general conversations, summarization, and question answering.
-Supports 8 languages.
+The 3B version is a lighter variant but retains quality in general conversations, summarization, and Q&A. It supports 8 languages.
+The small Llama 4 Scout, released in 2026, is an MoE model with 17B active parameters — it's not suitable for 8GB, so Llama 3.2 3B remains the best choice in the family.

 ollama pull llama3.2:3b